PixelGuys/Cubyz/GAME_DESIGN_PRINCIPLES.md

-# Cubyz is an Adventure Sandbox Game, not Survival
+# Cubyz is a Sandbox Game, not a Survival Game
 The goal of this project is to create a game about exploration, adventure, and building.
 There is no looming threat of hunger or monsters; the player should be able to build in peace and choose how they would like to play.

 ### Avoid Unavoidable Threats